 As Anita is performing a role that is an integral part of the company including management of a core process and conclusion of agreements with clients, there is a real risk that her presence in Spain could constitute a Spanish permanent establishment.

 This would mean that Spanish CT returns would need to be filed and any legal requirements satisfied.
 This would also increase the admin burden and costs.
 Also, Spanish CT rates are higher than in Ireland.
 This will therefore increase the company tax cost due to irrecoverable Spanish Tax.
 Spanish penalties for default can be quite harsh.
 Reputational damage must also be considered.

 6. Anita may have other Spanish tax obligations, for instance, she may have rental income in Ireland which would need to be declared in Spain.
 Any default by Anna also risks exposing the company to scrutiny in Spain.

 It is clear that a carefully managed and structured approach needs to be taken if an Irish employee is going to work abroad remotely in the EU.
 Otherwise unplanned expenses and time may be incurred.

 Clients will often be keen to accommodate a valued employee.
 But the above example illustrates that, without careful planning, unforeseen expense, time and even reputational risk may be encountered.

-We hope you found this blog informative, please feel free to contact us if you have any queries regarding this topic, or indeed, if you require any tax advice.
+We hope you find this information useful.
+Please reach out if you have any queries regarding this blog, or indeed, if you require any tax advice.